 If you are a medical student, Army can pay for your study and support you through your first years of post-graduate training.
 For details of undergraduate medical sponsorship refer to the ADF Education section.

 For those already qualified as a doctor, the Army has a range of direct employment opportunities for General Practitioners, Occupational Medicine Specialists, Public Health Medicine Specialists and Medical Administrators.
 There are also opportunities for qualified procedural specialists and those already in training as specialist Registrars.

 Whatever specialisation you choose, a career as an Army doctor combines the unique professions of medical practitioner and Army Officer.
-Should you opt for a career as a military medical officer you will develop a range of clinical and management skills that will prepare you for both clinical and executive leadership at the highest levels.
+There is an expectation that all medical officers will develop a foundation in primary health care through a fellowship in either General Practice or Rural and Remote Medicine.
+Should you opt for a career as a military medical officer you will develop a range of clinical, leadership and management skills that will assist you prepare for higher level clinical and executive leadership positions within RAAMC.